Anorectal Expulsion Balloon Catheters-MUI

-This catheter is approved for single use only.
-No refunds shall be given on this product once the packaging is open.
-No exceptions.
+No refunds shall be given on these products once the packaging is open.

 What are Anorectal Expulsion Balloon Catheters Used for?